[Easy for everyone] Lowering the barriers to personal development [Individual Development Engineer]

 Make your daily work easier

-The things that engineers interact with every day are also made by other engineers, and are often designed to be easily expandable.
+The things engineers interact with on a daily basis are also created by engineers, and are often designed with mechanisms that make them easy to extend.

-If you have any complaints about your daily work, why not give it a try?
+If you have any complaints or issues with your daily work, why not try tinkering with them?

 Where do I start?

-Tampermonkey Knowledge-wise, you can create it with just vanilla Javascript, and when it comes to thinking about what to create, I think there are many people who are dissatisfied with the websites they use every day.
+In terms of knowledge, you can create them if you know vanilla JavaScript, and in terms of what to create, I think there are many people who are dissatisfied with something in the websites they use every day.

-To be more specific about what I create, I create scripts with the following functions:
+To be more specific about what I've created myself, I've made a script with the following functions:

 - Moving the buttons on the site